-As we all get older I’m sure our main desire is to stay in our home as long as possible.
+As we all get older our main desire is to stay in our home as long as possible.
 We want to be surrounded by the things we love: our pets, our memories, our neighbors and everything that is familiar to us.
 It’s hard to think about having to move out of the homes we cherish!
-In this article we are going to give you some great tips to keep you living happily and safely in your home for years to come.

-I think the best place to start with any aging-in-place home modification is the heart of the home, the kitchen!
+At Kuhn Construction, we think the best place to start with any aging-in-place home modification is the heart of the home - the kitchen!
 The kitchen is where so many of us spend most of our time and making a few simple changes can allow a person to remain at home longer, with more independence.

 The easiest place to start is your lighting.
 Replacing older low wattage lights with newer, bright white LED bulbs and adding additional lighting around the kitchen can help when eyesight isn’t what it used to be.
 Improved lighting can help an older person read recipes and enable them to grasp items with better confidence, avoiding spills and broken glass.
 The better the visibility in the kitchen, the less risk of injury.

 The other room in your home where modifications could allow you to age-in-place longer is your bathroom.
 The simplest way to start making changes on your own is to remove all the bathroom rugs.
 Rugs around the sink and toilet are the number one cause of falls in bathrooms.
-There are alternatives to bathmats.
-One idea is a textured tape around the bathtub for when a person gets in or out.
+You can replace bathmats with textured tape around the bathtub for when a person gets in or out.
 Water on the floor is another major concern, especially if you’ve removed your floor mats.
 Installing grab-bars in certain areas of your bathroom can make moving around much safer.

 The biggest changes in the bathroom would require a more major renovation but would be worth the fuss in the end.
 Installing a curbless shower is the safest way for an elderly person to bathe and can even be made wheelchair accessible.
 You can have a bench installed and a detatchable shower-head that can be adjusted in height for whether you’re sitting or standing.